Mission Statement

 Intercollegiate Athletics

 The Intercollegiate Athletic Program is conducted under the auspices of Saint Leo University, the Sunshine State Conference, and the National Collegiate Athletic Association (NCAA), Division II.
-The University offers competition for men in soccer, basketball, baseball, tennis, lacrosse, and golf.
-The University offers competition for women in soccer, indoor volleyball, beach volleyball, basketball, softball, tennis, golf, lacrosse, and acrobatics and tumbling.
+The University offers competition for men in soccer, basketball, baseball, tennis, lacrosse, and golf, and cross country.
+The University offers competition for women in soccer, indoor volleyball, beach volleyball, basketball, softball, tennis, golf, lacrosse, acrobatics and tumbling, and cross country.

 In addition to the Marion Bowman Activities Center, there are outdoor tennis courts, lighted baseball and softball fields, a soccer field, a synthetic turf lacrosse field, and an out outdoor basketball court.
 There is an intramural/practice field which houses the beach volleyball courts.
 Three commercial 18-hole golf courses are adjacent to the University Campus.